Saint Anselm College: Performing arts – Dana Center

 The Dana Center for the Humanities is the premier performing arts center on the campus of Saint Anselm College.
 The center was home to the nationally recognized humanities program, "Portraits of Human Greatness", and is also the headquarters for the student theater group, the Anselmian Abbey Players.
-The Anselmian Abbey Players have been a center of theater, culture and music on campus for over 75 years.
+The Anselmian Abbey Players have been a center of theater, culture, and music on campus for over 75 years.
 This tradition began in the fall of 1949 with a production of "Career Angel".
-Since then, this student-run organization has enjoyed a long record of excellence.
-The Abbey Players offer students the opportunity to develop their artistic talents both on and off the stage, stressing the importance of self-esteem, teamwork, and leadership.
 The Dana Center hosts many touring companies throughout the year.
 These performances include classical theater, contemporary dance, concerts, and films.
 These performances attract visitors from throughout the region.
 On stage, international and domestic performers stage both traditional and modern programs ranging from contemporary Indian dance to Piedmont blues to Russian classical music.

 The United States Presidential debates have been held either in the Dana Center or in the Sullivan Arena since 2000.